koendewit/django-direct-cloud-upload/README.md

 * `path_prefix` (string): Will be prepended automatically to the path of each file.
 This is useful for collecting all files uploaded via this widget into one directory.
 * `include_timestamp` (bool) : Determines if a timestamp will be added to the path.
 Defaults to `True`.
 * `submit_timeout` (int) : Timeout (in seconds) for uploading the form.
 Defaults to 129600 (36 hours).
+* `clearable` (bool) : Add a "Delete file" button to the widget.
+Defaults to `True`.

 When the form is being submitted, the field will contain the path in the bucket where the file has been uploaded to.

 ## Including static JS and CSS files

 DDCU needs a Javascript and CSS file to function.
+If you use the widget in a django-admin site, you can use the first method to include these files.
+For all other sites, you should read the "For generic forms" section below.

 ### For admin sites